susefranssen/Global_genome_diversity_Ldonovani_complex/09_group_popgen/09_README.md

 # LD by group

-".sh" scripts on the console were run first but are dependent on the file structure of the server they were run:
+The ".sh" script on the console was run first but is dependent on the file structure of the server it was run:

 **A04_vcf_LD.sh** using the script **a04_vcflike_to_vcf.py**.

-This creates out put files in the following form

-"/LinJ.all_",name,"_diploid_genor2_r100_",repl,".interchrom.geno.ld"

-Examples files of this type are provided in:data/LD_file_examples

-Those file are required as input with the following R script:
+It creates files that are required as input in the following R script, however, intermediate result files are also provided and can also be loaded from within the R script:

 **a04_LD_dist_02_groups.r**  within chromosomes, data by group